MicrosoftDocs/customer-voice/cv-docs/custom-header.md

 - Supported formats: BMP, GIF, JPEG, and PNG
 - Maximum resolution: 800 x 600 (width x height)
 - Aspect ratio: 4:3

+When you add a background image, the survey's theme is also updated accordingly.

 **To add a background image**